 Now that we have the research’s results in our hands, the next step would be to go through them and discuss each one.
 Picking a subject out of the keyword results is not an easy task.
 We have to weigh the pros and cons of all of them, the potential they have, and then decide on a particular subject.
 In this case, we agreed on illustrating wizards.

 STEP 3: How will the characters look like?

 The fun begins!
 We’ve got the idea in our heads and now it’s time to make it happen.
-At this point we would develop several design concepts corresponding to the keyword’s search results.
-Usually, the mock-ups are more than the characters we plan to release, so that we‘d have enough rough material to work on.
-Here’s how our 12 concepts of wizard characters looked like at this stage.
+At this point, we would develop several design concepts corresponding to the keyword’s search results.
+Usually, the mock-ups are more than the characters we plan to release so that we‘d have enough rough material to work on.
+Here’s what our 12 concepts of wizard characters looked like at this stage.

 STEP 4: Which designs do we love the most to vectorize?

 Now, the next step would be to sift out the best cartoon character design mock-ups which would undergo a sketch-to-vector transformation.
 To identify our favorites out of all, we would thoroughly analyze our characters’ concepts and search for these essential qualities:

 - well-defined features,